Jesse L. Nusbaum: Personal life

 Jesse L. Nusbaum was born in Greeley, Colorado, on September 3, 1887, to Edward Moore and Agnes Strickland (Moodie) Nusbaum.
 His parents and maternal grandparents were members of the original Greeley colony organized by Horace Greeley.

-Nusbaum married Aileen Baehrens O'Bryan on September 21, 1920, whom he divorced in 1939.
-They had one son, Deric.
+Nusbaum married Aileen Baehrens O'Bryan, who had one son, Deric, from a previous marriage, on September 21, 1920.
+Jesse and Aileen divorced in 1939.
 Nusbaum subsequently married Rosemary Lewis Rife, a nurse, on December 11, 1947.

 He died in Santa Fe, New Mexico, on December 21, 1975, at the age of 88.
 A few years later, his wife, Rosemary, published two books on parts of Jesse's work (see Bibliography); she died on January 17, 1990 (aged 82).
 Both are buried at the Santa Fe National Cemetery.

-Nusbaum was educated at local public schools in Greeley, Colorado, as well as at the Colorado Teachers College there, receiving his B. Pedagogy in 1907.
+Nusbaum was educated at local public schools in Greeley, then went on to receive his Bachelor's degree in Pedagogy from the Colorado Teachers College in 1907.
 Nusbaum's father, Edward, who was a brick mason, taught him skills that Jesse drew on during later on, working at Mesa Verde National Park.

 Jesse Nusbaum was an early reader and photographer and developed a keen interest in cliff dwellings and other artifacts of ancient Southwestern Native American cultures.
 He quickly gained a reputation as a photographer while a student at the Colorado State Normal School (later the University of Northern Colorado) in Greeley, Colorado.
 In 1907, he graduated with a major in manual arts and began teaching at the New Mexico Normal School at Las Vegas, New Mexico.